-The dress features three-quarter sleeves, front pockets and lapel neckline with metallic buttons on front and slit on the back hem of the skirt.
-The high light of the dress was trompe-l’oeil silver wide belt.
+The dress features three-quarter sleeves, front pockets and lapel neckline with metallic buttons on the front and slits on the back hem of the skirt.
+The high light of the dress was Trompe-l’oeil silver wide belt.

-The style and fabric of the dress is quite similar to the another tweed skirt suit from Felipe Varela that is already part of Letizia’s wardrobe.
+The style and fabric of the dress are quite similar to another tweed skirt suit from Felipe Varela that is already part of Letizia’s wardrobe.

-Queen paired the outfit with metallic-silver Magrit Barbara salons that we first saw during the communion of Infanta Sofia in May (shown here in gray).
-Pointed-toe pump made of dark silver leather, two pieced pattern design and straight heel of 10 cm are available for $360 on Magrit online store.
+Queen paired the outfit with metallic-silver Magrit Barbara salons that we first saw during the communion of Infanta Sofia in May (shown here in grey).
+Pointed-toe pump made of dark silver leather, two pieced pattern design and straight heel of 10 cm is available for $360 on Magrit online store.

-Letizia carried Felipe Prieto white leather flap clutch that we have seen on numerous occasions (shown here in pearl gray).
+Letizia carried Felipe Prieto white leather flap clutch that we have seen on numerous occasions (shown here in pearl grey).

-Keeping her jewelry to minimum Letizia wore small drop diamond earrings that complimented the overall elegant look.
+Keeping her jewellery to minimum Letizia wore small drop diamond earrings that complimented the overall elegant look.
 The label of the earrings is yet to be identified.